yakir12/dacke-retreat-2025/GLM/presentation.md

 ![bg right h:100%](media/3.svg)

 <!--
+SLOW

 Now we add the noise from the measurement itself.
-IMPORTANT!!!
-Take your time here

 - x goes into process
-- process returns "y"
+- process returns "y" (x goes in, y comes out)
-- y is lambda
+- y is actually mu
-- lambda goes into measure
+- mu goes into measure
-- here we build a distribution with mean lambda (what is y)
+- here we build a distribution with mean mu (what is y)
-- and some standard deviation, sigma
+- and some standard deviation, some variance, sigma
-- we then sample from that distribution, we take one random number
+- we then sample from that distribution: we take one random number
 - that's it, that's our measurement, the scatter points
 - we can do that again and again, for different x values, for the same x values
-- we will always get some spread that depends on two things: the mean, lambda, which in itself directly and wholly depends on x, and on some standard deviation
+- we will always get some spread that depends on two things: the mean, mu, which in itself directly and wholly depends on x, and on some standard deviation
 -->

 ---

-# Simulation
+# Simulating

 ```julia
 function process(x)